OneIdentity/IdentityManager.LogInsights/README.md

 Download a ZIP file from the [Releases](https://github.com/OneIdentity/IdentityManager.LogInsights/releases/) page, unzip it into a folder and run `LogInsights.exe`.

-The program runs on Windows 10 1809ff.
+The program runs on all Windows versions supported by .NET 5.

 <!-- USAGE EXAMPLES -->
 ## Usage